You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what its flowers look like.

 Flowers tend to take up the nutrients directed for the foliage.

-Although the exact size is not specified, an Alocasia needs to be at least eight weeks old and must have a considerate size to flower.
+Although the exact size is not specified, an Alocasia must be at least eight weeks old and have a considerate size to flower.

 Let’s look at the basic overview of the Alocasia flower.